toomanydev/sd-comparison-sheets/README.md

 ### TODO
 * Change font size and padding per title (image, row, column, sheet), as currently they are pre-set scales on the specified font size.
 * Add params to image data.
-* Maybe fancy borders to better indicate image groups where images also have a white background.
+* Maybe fancy borders to better indicate image groups where images also have a white background, other nice things, etc.